Healthdirect Free Australian health advice you can count on.

 Stroke

-If you are at high risk of a stroke, your doctor should assess you every 12 months.
+If you have atrial fibrillation (AF) or another reason to be at high risk of a stroke, your doctor will assess you every 12 months.

 Kidney disease